“Sale! Discount! Free!” – These are words customers love to hear.

 Some examples of commonly used sales promotion include giving out coupons or vouchers, temporarily reducing prices through discounts, sampling, offering giveaways, flash sales or buy-one-get-one-free offers, and lots more.

-11 Sales Promotion Examples Your Business Needs to Know About!
+11 Sales Promotion Examples Your Business Need to Promote their Products!

 When it comes to coupons, all one needs to do is just type in a code and receive a significant discount.